 Having a team with the required expertise to execute projects, is critical to achieving success.
 Our multi-disciplinary team of professionals, have strong backgrounds in the aviation, healthcare, wildlife tourism, corporate and organisational safety arenas and offer over 100 years of combined experience in human factors training and safety management in high risk domains.

-He specializes in resilience engineering, risk analysis and Enterprise Risk Management together with developing Non-Technical skills programs for leaders as well as frontline operators.
+He is a Senior Associate at GoCrisis (UK) and specializes in resilience engineering, risk analysis and Enterprise Risk Management together with developing Non-Technical skills programs for leaders as well as frontline operators.

 Michael worked for Anglo American as a corporate pilot before joining South African Airways.
 He spent 25 years as a long range pilot ending his career as a Senior Captain on the Airbus A340 fleet.
 As an airline pilot he had many opportunities to observe, experience and interact with people, resulting in acquiring the social and cognitive skills required to operate in a highly skilled high risk environment.
 He has used these transferable skills to train other people working in high risk industries in effective leadership, complex problem solving, decision making, team work, communication, stress and fatigue management.
 Throughout his airline years he has had exposure to human factors, safety science, risk management and participated as a LOSA auditor.
 He has an avid interest in finance, business management and how start-up businesses grow to realise their full potential.